 - Name1 shows the Item Name.

-- Estimated Value1 shows each item's Estimated Value, or a link to add a Member Estimate if the item doesn't yet have an EV.
+- Estimated Value1 shows the item's Estimated Value, or a link to add a Member Estimate if the item doesn't yet have an EV.

-- Variants count - Subvariants count shows the item's number of Variants and Subvariants.
+- Variants count - Subvariants count shows the item's numbers of Variants and Subvariants.
 Clicking either of those numbers will set the filters to only show the Variants or Subvariants of that item.

-- Database Item Type links to a search showing all items that share the specified Database Item Type.
+- Database Item Type links to a database search showing all items with that type.

-- Search Fields shows other miscellaneous information about the item that are treated as search keywords.
+- Search Fields shows other miscellaneous item attributes that are treated as search keywords.

 - The last column shows a link to Edit Database Item Type.
 This functionality is only available to Squad members with the Champion role and above.

 1 Clicking this header will sort the table by the data in that column.

 By default, 30 items are shown at a time.
 At the bottom of the page there is a drop-down menu to change the setting to show anywhere from 5 to 50 items per page.
 You can also navigate between pages and see how many total items match the current combination of filters and scope.

 Scopes are a quick way to find Database Items that need work.
 At the top of the Manage Database Items page you will see a silver bar with four buttons — All, No Images, No Estimated Value, and No Upc.
 Clicking one of these Scope buttons will limit the items displayed to those matching that criterion, preserving any filters that are currently set.
 This is a great way to quickly find things you can help with that make a big impact or find items to work on as part of a Quest.

 There are many filter options in a column on the right side of the Manage Database Items page to help you find the exact items you're looking for.